FriendsOfSymfony/FOSCKEditorBundle/docs/installation.rst

     # if you are using Yarn as package manager
     $ yarn add ckeditor@^4.0.0

-Once installed, add the following lines to your Webpack Encore configuration file (webpack.config.js):
+Once installed, add the following lines to your Webpack Encore configuration file:

 .. code-block:: javascript

+    // webpack.config.js
     var Encore = require('@symfony/webpack-encore');

     Encore